 - A service based relationship can be destroyed because there were no written agreements in place.

-Check out The Ultimate Legal Checklist here to ensure you are properly protected in your business.
+Check out these contracts here to ensure you are properly protected in your business.

 You may be thinking, but “Nicole, I don’t have money for a lawyer.” or “I don’t understand that legal jargon.”